I. Academic program

 The TF office is meant only for holding office hours according to the schedule of office hours composed at the beginning of each semester.
 This office should not be used as work or study space apart from office hours; the graduate lounge should be used instead for these purposes.
 Please do not use this office to hold appointments with students being tutored privately.

 The kitchen is located on the second floor.
-Any food or drink should be clearly labeled.
-The kitchen area should be kept clean.

 Please ask a member of the departmental office staff if you need teaching supplies or if supplies are needed for the graduate lounge.
 Students who are applying for academic positions may ask for a supply of departmental letterhead and envelopes for their job applications.